 Rob Parker - 30th March 2009

 When the BAV II server was withdrawn at the end of January 2009 a team came together to build an entirely new infrastructure for BAV III.
-The three founders worked hard with Alan Hunter to develop a new website and server back end from the ground up; this included a new flight booking system, administration area, forum and flight logging software.
+The three founders worked hard with Adam Parnell and Alan Hunter to develop a new website and server back end from the ground up; this included a new flight booking system, administration area, forum and flight logging software.
 On the 1st April 2009 BAV III was launched with the whole membership of BAV II invited to register and join the new incarnation which we see today.

 Soon after the launch of BAV III Lee James organised the second of our signature events, an “Overnighter”.
 An Overnighter event involves members getting together on our Teamspeak server and flying a long haul flight through the night while trying to keep each other awake!

 Lee brought the BAV community together with the first General Conference Meeting.
 The GCM was held at the Heathrow Marriott and was attended by members from as far away as Peru and the USA.
 An enlightening keynote speech was given by Peter Burkhill, Captain of BA38 which crashed short of the runway at Heathrow in 2009, with every one of the 151 passengers surviving I might add.